 Q: Are external webcams better than laptop webcams?

 Yes.
-External webcams usually offer sharper video, better low-light performance, and more consistent results.
+External webcams are designed to provide better image quality, improved lighting performance, and more consistent results.

 Q: Is 1080p enough for video calls and meetings?

 Yes.
-1080p is perfect for everyday calls, remote work, and online classes.
+1080p resolution is sufficient for most remote work, meetings, and online classes.

 Q: Do I need a 4K webcam for laptop use?

-Not usually.
-4K is best for content creation or users who want maximum image quality.
+Not always.
+4K is more useful for content creation or users who require higher detail.

 Q: Can external webcams work with Windows and macOS laptops?

-Most modern webcams support plug-and-play on both platforms.
+Most modern webcams are designed for plug-and-play compatibility across both platforms.

 ✅ Conclusion